 A deep dive shows how their family incorporated different types of genes from immigrating to new areas or having a fresh set of genomes introduced to the population.
 Humans are one giant race.

 Medical professionals sometimes prescribe DNA tests for people who have a close family member with a hereditary disease or if a woman older than 35 is pregnant.
 Most genetic illnesses require both parents to pass on a faulty gene for the illness or condition to cause symptoms.
-Older women having babies with chromosomal problems like Down Syndrome.
+Older women run the risk of having babies with chromosomal problems like Down Syndrome.

 Boosting Mental Health

 As a group activity, seniors can collaborate and uncover any mysteries lurking in their recent family histories.
-Research has shown that seniors who remain active participants in endeavors that truly interest them and aids in fighting diseases like high blood pressure, Alzheimer’s disease, some cancers, and a host of other conditions which can harm their health.
+Research has shown that remaining active in endeavors that truly interest them aids seniors in fighting diseases like high blood pressure, Alzheimer’s disease, some cancers, and a host of other conditions.